sajjadGG/book-python/numerical-analysis/numpy/algebra.rst

 Cross product
 -------------
-* The cross product of a and b in R^3 is a vector perpendicular to both a and b.
+* The cross product of a and b in R^3 is a vector perpendicular to both a and b
 * ``np.cross()``

 .. code-block:: python